kinvolk/kube-spawn/README.md

 $ cd $GOPATH/src/github.com/kinvolk/kube-spawn
 $ make vendor all

-# The `up` command pulls the image, sets up the nodes and then configures the cluster using [kubeadm](https://github.com/kubernetes/kubeadm).
 $ sudo GOPATH=$GOPATH CNI_PATH=$GOPATH/bin ./kube-spawn up --image=coreos --nodes=3
 ```

+The `up` subcommand pulls the image, sets up the nodes and then configures the cluster using [kubeadm](https://github.com/kubernetes/kubeadm).

 Now that you're up and running, you can start using it.